 ...will this work for lessons?

 Unfortunately it is unlikely.
-Please read the “Obtaining a Violin” section below before purchasing a violin.
+Please read the “Obtaining a Violin” section below before scheduling lessons or purchasing a violin.

 6. Is it ok for me to sit-in on my child’s lessons?